-The drug substance is obtained after drug candidate selection, very early in development and before drug product development.
-To develop a drug product (the final formulated drug) from a drug substance it’s important to understand the drug substance’s physicochemical properties.
-Biorelevant solubility testing of the drug substance is performed to understand the compound’s solubility and therefore choose the right formulation strategy.
+To develop a drug product (the marketed form of the drug) from a drug substance, it’s important to know the physicochemical properties and solubility of the drug substance.
+Biorelevant solubility testing of the drug substance is performed to understand the drug’s likely in vivo solubility which can be used to guide the selection of the appropriate physical form and formulation strategy.

-Once the drug substance is developed and formulated into a drug product, i.e. the prototype or final oral dosage form, the drug product can be tested in suitable media (ideally biorelevant/physiologically relevant media) for dissolution testing prior to clinical studies.
-Biorelevant dissolution testing gives an insight into how a drug product would dissolve in vivo.
+Once the drug substance is formulated into a drug product, the formulation can be tested in suitable media (biorelevant/physiologically relevant media) for dissolution testing prior to clinical studies.
+When conducted correctly, this in vitro biorelevant dissolution testing will indicate how a drug product would dissolve and behave in vivo.

 Drug substance is the unformulated API and drug product is the formulated (marketed) drug.
 Results from in vitro biorelevant solubility tests of drug substance and in vitro dissolution tests of drug product can be of huge benefit during development because they provide valuable insights into likely in vivo behaviour.